Index DSU Problems Change Language (Farsi) Source

 }

-Now, if we use the Path Compression technique in the Find function to find the root, we can improve our amortized complexity.
-In this method, while searching for the root of \(x\), at the end we set the parent of \(x\) to be the root.
-This technique, called Path Compression, causes all vertices along the path from \(x\) to the root to update their parent to the root.
-As a result, the number of children of the root increases.
-This shortens the path from \(x\) to the root (refer to the Find function for a better understanding) and reduces the amortized complexity of each operation to \(O(lg^*n)\).
-This means for \(n = 10^6\), only five operations are needed (\(lg^*n\) represents the number of times we need to take the logarithm of \(n\) until we reach 1.
-For example, \(lg^*4 = 2\) because taking the logarithm of 4 once gives 2, and taking it again gives 1, resulting in two total operations).
-In general, \(lg^*n\) is at most 5 for \(n\) smaller than \(2^{65536}\), demonstrating the efficiency of Path Compression.
+Now, if we use the Path Compression technique for finding the root in the Find function, we can improve our time complexity.
+This method involves, when searching for the root of \(x\), ultimately setting \(x\)'s parent equal to the root.
+This technique, called Path Compression, causes all vertices along the path from \(x\) to the root to change their parent to the root.
+This increases the number of children of the root.
+This method shortens the path from \(x\) to the root (for a better understanding, refer to the Find function) and makes the amortized time complexity of each operation \(O(\lg^*n)\).
+This means that for \(n = 10^6\), five operations are performed (\(\lg^*n\) refers to the number of times we must take the logarithm of \(n\) to reach one.
+For example, \(\lg^*4 = 2\) because taking the logarithm once changes 4 to 2, and taking it again changes 2 to 1, meaning we took the logarithm twice, so the answer is 2).
+In general, \(\lg^*n\) is at most 5 for \(n\) values smaller than \(2^{65536}\), which demonstrates the high speed of the Path Compression method.
+An important point is that even if we use Path Compression without Union by Rank, the amortized time complexity of each operation will be \(O(\lg(\lg(n)))\), which in practice has no significant difference compared to using Union by Rank!

 int Find(int x){